Better Public Transit

 Favorite mode of transportation: Electric Scooter

-Marcia is our Campaign Manager and is currently based in Miami Beach.
+Marcia is our Programs Manager and is currently based in Miami Beach.
 She lived in New York City for 8 years before moving to Miami.
 Her journey into transit advocacy was accidental – after having lived without a car for so long, she refused to get a car when she moved to Miami, and volunteered with Transit Alliance for several years before joining the team full-time.
 Marcia has a background in management and content creation – her clients have included multinational corporations, small companies and some of the country's leading non-profit arts organizations.
 She has a BFA in Photography from the School of Visual Arts.

 Public Affairs Manager